Edana87/ec2-ai-agent-enhancement/README.md

 Created a Script Tool that bridges conversational input with the AWS Integration Server API.

-Reused the existing RemediationHelper logic so the new system mirrors the manual one exactly — same logs, same API payloads.
+Reused the existing RemediationHelper logic so the new system mirrors the manual one exactly (same logs, same API payloads).

 Tested both approaches side-by-side to make sure the AI version never skipped a safety step.

-I learned a lot about how to keep human-in-the-loop design functional — especially how to balance automation with operational trust.
+I learned a lot about how to keep human-in-the-loop design functional.

 💬 What It Feels Like to Use